Tesla Model X Insurance Rates

 - The best full coverage rate is $944

-- Buying low $100 deductibles for comp and collision coverage will cost an extra $470 every year
+- Buying pricier low deductibles for comp and collision coverage will increase the cost to $2,144

-- Unlucky drivers with multiple tickets or accidents could pay up to $3,650
+- High-risk insureds with multiple tickets or accidents could pay up to $3,650

-- The cost for full coverage for a teen driver can cost as much as $6,190 each year
+- Policy cost for full coverage for a teen driver for full coverage can cost as much as $6,190 each year

-Insurance rates for a Tesla Model X can also vary considerably based on your driver profile, the model of your Model X, and liability limits and deductibles.
+Insurance rates for a Tesla Model X also range considerably based on your risk profile, the model of your Model X, and liability limits and deductibles.

-Older drivers with no violations or accidents and high deductibles may pay as little as $1,600 annually on average for full coverage.
-Rates are highest for teen drivers, where even good drivers should be prepared to pay at least $6,100 a year.
+A more mature driver with a clean driving record and high deductibles could pay as little as $1,600 annually on average, or $133 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers can expect to pay at least $6,100 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Tesla Model X insurance prices.
+Your home state plays a big part in determining prices for Tesla Model X insurance rates.
 A good driver about age 40 could pay as low as $1,280 a year in states like Vermont, New Hampshire, and Missouri, or at least $2,390 on average in Louisiana, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |